r-archer37/faust_kafka_demo/README.md

     app.main()
 ```

 Starting from the bottom of the code, the first block we see looks similar to how a lot of python code ends, by telling the program what to do when we simply execute this python file.
 The only difference is that we take advantage of Faust's App class' `main()` function instead of writing our own.
-This is great: we don't need to spend our time initializing logging or or sorting out the nitty-gritty of connecting to Kafka.
+This is great: we don't need to spend our time initializing logging or sorting out the nitty-gritty of connecting to Kafka.
 Faust handles all of that for us.

 ```python
 @app.agent(input_stream)